annedoesstuff/pharmacy-app-showcase/README.md

 - **Frontend:** Thymeleaf, Semantic UI, HTML, CSS
 - **Database:** H2
 - **Testing:** JUnit 5, MockMvc, Spring Boot Test

-## Project Context

-This project was a collaborative effort developed by a team of four students for a university course.
-My teammates were Anton L., Hamza B., and Eqbal A. (BEST TEAM EVER YEAAAHHH <3).
-The full source code is sadly hosted in a private university repository.

 ## How to Explore The Showcase